Think QuAD: A Free-Range Therapist’s Guide to Fidelity and Social Thinking

 Dosage (How much - how long)

 Of course, for you to use our materials with fidelity, you need the guidelines in an easy-to-use single page format.
 We’ve been a little slow in getting these fidelity (implementation) checklists to you, but we are systematically adding one to the inside front cover of all our curriculum books.
 Currently, we have checklists for We Thinkers!
 (Vol. 1 and 2) curriculum books, We Thinkers!
-Vol. 2 Group Collaborative Play and Problem Solving Scale (GPS), You Are a Social Detective, and the Superflex curriculum.
+Vol. 2 Group Collaborative Play and Problem Solving Scale (GPS), and the Superflex curriculum.
 If you already own these products, you can download the fidelity checklists below.
 We have also added checklists for the Zones of Regulation, Superflex Takes on Braineater and the Team of Unthinkables, Superflex Takes On One-Sided Sid, Un-Wonderer and the Team of Unthinkables, and Social Behavior Mapping.
 Each fidelity checklist is meant to help you understand the way we intended these materials to be used and all were developed in a “real world” setting.
-In other words, you should be able to adhere to these guidelines in your own real world.

 Finally, we would be remiss if we didn’t acknowledge the delicate balance between teaching with fidelity (how we want you to use the materials/tools) and the needs of the actual child or client with whom you are working.
 Our hope is that we’ve developed these checklists in a common-sense manner that will allow you to consider both.
 So, as Social Thinking focuses on fidelity, we are asking you to join us and Think QuAD.